GoogleContainerTools/kpt-functions-catalog/functions/go/apply-setters/README.md

 Apply setter values on resource fields.
 Setters serve as parameters for template-free setting of field values.

-Setters are a safer alternative to other substitution techniques which do not have the context of the structured data.
-Setters may be invoked to modify the package resources using this function to set desired values.
+Setters are a safer alternative to parameterize field values as they have the context of the structured data.
+Setters can be invoked to modify the resources using this function to set desired values.

 <!--mdtogo-->